codingbysaikat/ProMan/README.md

 ## psily-web
-this is a simple static web page.
+psily-web is a simple static web page.
 I have converted a Figma file into HTML
 ## live site
 [go to the  site](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)
 ## Authors